LATC/EU-data-cloud/institutions/Eurostat/parser/README.md

 Type `-h` for help.

+where
+	* `n` represents the number of dataset URLs to print

 ## UnCompressFile
-Parses the contents of the compressed dataset file:
+Uncompresses the contents of the compressed file:

 How to Run on Windows: `UnCompressFile.bat -i c:/test/zip/bsbu_m.sdmx.zip -o c:/uncompress/`

 How to Run on Linux: `sh UnCompressFile.sh -i ~/test/zip/bsbu_m.sdmx.zip -o ~/uncompress/`

 Type `-h` for help.

+where
+	* `i` is the input directory path of the compressed file
+	* `o` is output directory path where the contents of the compressed file will be stored

 ## DonwloadZipFile
 Downloads the compressed dataset file from the URL: